JermWang/QUANTANIUM/Tokenomics.md

 ---

+## The Beta Airdrop

 The Beta Users Airdrop is designed to reward early adopters who help test, improve, and secure the protocol:

-- **Eligibility**: Active participation in the beta testing program
+- **Eligibility**: Register your wallet & participate in the beta testing program
 - **Allocation Criteria**:
   - Base allocation: 50% of airdrop
   - Usage-based bonus: 30% of airdrop